 By now we want to do bigger projects — projects we can not arrange by just ourselves.
 We started doing commissioned jobs again, people ask us for what we do now which is a big difference from when we just started.
 We are represented by We Are Goodness now, which makes us more visible for big clients.

-How did you develop your style as an illustrator and what tips would you have for others?
 We just do whatever we like, there is no one who tells us we do things wrong.
 I think this kind of freedom is the key for developing your own style.
 We both design in a very different way.
 When working together we end up somewhere inbetween.
-It just doesn’t work if one of us is working on something.
+It just doesn't work if one of us is working on something.
 This is very important for us, we keep each other sharp and are still suprising each other when trying new things.
-Also the techniques we use have a big influence on how we design, we are so used to designing in a way so it’s possible to print, that it became a part of our style.
-For example we don’t use that many colors for a design, and if we do we mix colors.
-We also use very bright colors because that is possible with screenprinting (that’s one of the reasons we like it that much).
+Also the techniques we use have a big influence on how we design, we are so used to designing in a way so it's possible to print, that it became a part of our style.
+For example we don't use that many colors for a design, and if we do we mix colors.
+We also use very bright colors because that is possible with screenprinting (that's one of the reasons we like it that much).

-What career advice would you give your 16yr old self?
-Don’t look too far ahead and don’t look too much at others.
-When looking at other designers I used to think: ‘I want to make that sort of stuff’.
-It really confused me because it is impossible to make everything you like, you have to accept that there are things you can’t do.
+Don't look too far ahead and don't look too much at others.
+When looking at other designers I used to think: 'I want to make that sort of stuff'.
+It really confused me because it is impossible to make everything you like, you have to accept that there are things you can't do.
 Learn to appreciate your own process and struggles and learn to appreciate others without copying.

-How important is networking to you?
 It is VERY important.
 It sounds terrible though.
 I used to hate it.
 You should just call it something different, it makes it way more easy.
-We don’t ‘network’ as a ‘thing’.
+We don't 'network' as a 'thing'.
 We just go to places (fairs, exhibitions, festivals etc.) and talk to people.
 Most of the time the best connections occur without even noticing it.